Map & Basic Information

 Students receiving training in counseling skills.

 In the Kalobeyei Integrated Settlement and Kakuma Refugee Camp, AAR Japan provides secondary education support to refugee children, including the construction of school facilities such as classrooms, the promotion of life skills education, conducting counseling, and establishing a management system to maintain school facilities.
-In addition, aiming to support the enrolment, we provide school supplies such as bags, shoes, and notebooks to the youth who wish to attend school but are not able to.

 Major Activities in Past